 Family Solicitor & Head of Child Law

-She brings a wealth of experience in representing and advising clients on the whole spectrum of family law issues, including divorce and dissolution, financial disputes for married or unmarried couples, complex children matters, international and domestic relocation disputes, Surrogacy, Co-parenting and Fertility law, Schedule 1 (money) applications for children, variation of maintenance applications, freezing injunctions, and proceedings relating to domestic violence or occupation of the family home.
+Natalie Sutherland is a qualified family solicitor with over 13 years’ experience.
+She advises clients on the whole spectrum of family law issues, including divorce and dissolution, financial remedy applications, cohabitation claims for unmarried couples, complex children matters, international and domestic relocation disputes, surrogacy, co-parenting and fertility law, Schedule 1 (money) applications for children, variation of maintenance applications, freezing injunctions, and proceedings relating to domestic violence or occupation of the family home.

-Natalie was a partner at Cambridge Family Law Practice and, before that, as Senior Assistant solicitor at leading City family law practice, Levison Meltzer Pigott, where she spent many years working directly with the founder dealing with high net worth clients and matters with complex legal issues.
-She trained under A City Law Firm’s Founder Karen Holden heading the family team at her previous practice, in family, child and LGBT areas of law.
+Before joining ACLF Natalie was a partner at Cambridge Family Law Practice and, before that, a Senior Assistant solicitor at leading City family law practice, Levison Meltzer Pigott, where she spent 9 years working directly with one of the founders dealing with high net worth clients and matters with complex legal issues.
+Natalie began her career working with A City Law Firm’s founder, Karen Holden, heading the family team at her previous practice, in family, child and LGBT areas of law.

-She is developing a specialism in handling digital assets on divorce, which is becoming ever more important in this new tech age and is a complex and evolving area of law.
-Significant aspects include tracing, valuation and disclosure of the asset and advising on how they can be divided between the parties.
+Natalie is also developing a specialism in handling digital assets on divorce, which is becoming ever more important in this new tech age and is a complex and evolving area of law.